kisom/featherlib/docs/introduction.rst

   void
   loop()
   {
-          // rtcSet will be set to true when the GPS is used to set the RTC. static bool        rtcSet = false;
+          // rtcSet will be set to true when the GPS is used to set the
+          // RTC.
+          static bool        rtcSet = false;
           DateTime           dateTime;

-          while (rtcSet) ; // when rtcSet is true, the program will stop.
+          // when rtcSet is true, the program will stop. while (rtcSet) ;

           if (!gps.getDateTime(dateTime)) {
                   return;